DarraghConnaughton/intelAPI/README.md

-# watchdog
+# IntelAPI
-The watchdog exposes a curated list of suspected/known bad IP addresses.
+The IntelAPI exposes a curated list of suspected/known bad IP addresses.